erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - Each service should be runnable **on its own**, with pre-prepared data, and have functionality to compare its output to the given input.
 - For example, the [Receiver](#receiver-service) service in the [mvp-level-implementation](../mvp-level-implementation/README.md) is currently capable to execute on its own from a backup file: [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) - refer to the environment variables URL_TO_EXECUTE_AFTER_STARTUP and PEOPLE_GEO_LOCATIONS_CSV.
-- In addition, each such script should be enhanced to compare its output to the given input, allowing developers to verify the service execution under load (e.g. COPY_FROM_BACKUP=1*1000 for 1 thread * 1,000 iterations in [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) above) during CI/CD.
+- In addition, each such script should be enhanced to compare its output to the given input, allowing developers to verify the service execution under load (refer to ITERATIONS_TO_SIMULATE_FROM_BACKUP in [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) above) during CI/CD.

 #### Extensibility

 (Definition: The software should be designed in a way that facilitates adding new features without modifying the existing system).

 ## Services Drill Down